minikku/Meta-Search-Algorithm-Analyzer/docs/index.md

 - **`force_replace_old_results`**: Set to True to force rerun experiments even if results exist.
 - **`repetition`**: Number of repetitions for each algorithm/function combination.
 - **`problem_type`**: Indicates the benchmark suite to use.
 Can be set to ['BBOB', 'PBO'] to run both suites.
+- **`models`**: Specifies the machine learning model for the regressor to use.
+It can be set to `['LinearRegression', 'Ridge', 'Lasso', 'ElasticNet', 'KNeighborsRegressor', 'DecisionTreeRegressor', 'RandomForestRegressor', 'GradientBoostingRegressor', 'SVR']` to run all models.

 <!--
 ## Main Components